I’ve got bad news…

-Take Visa (V) and MasterCard (MA), for example.
-Both are strong buys in our Disruption Investor portfolio.
+Take MasterCard (MA), for example.
+It’s a holding in our Disruption Investor portfolio.

-These are two of the most consistently impressive businesses I’ve ever analyzed.
-They absolutely dominate the payments market and will continue to for a long time.
+It’s one of the most consistently impressive businesses I’ve ever analyzed.
+It absolutely dominates the payments market and will continue to for a long time.

-People trust these companies to move their money around.
-Their stocks provide reliable income.
-And they’re two of the safest bets to beat inflation over the long haul.
+People trust MasterCard to move their money around.
+Its stock provides reliable income.
+And it’s one of the safest bets to beat inflation over the long haul.

 Inflation is bad for everyday folks.
 It’s the “silent killer” that eats away at the value of our hard-earned savings.

 The US government’s own calculations show a dollar is worth 16% less than it was 10 years ago and nearly 90% less than it was 50 years ago.